playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 Here, each section is laid out without any additional styling: Simply a wireframe of what the page will look like, with each section containing blocks laid out in pretty straightforward ways.
 This is what HTML will help us build.

-Now that we understand the structure let's add some functionality.
+Now that we understand the structure, let's add some functionality.
 First, we'll include a small snippet of text in each section to outline our goals.
 We'd then use these as "acceptance" criteria in the future.
 This is what our logic will provide to the app.

 ![The same wireframe mockup but with pointers to each section outlining what logic should be added to each section](after_js.png)